Find our best ISA rates for over 60s

 Notice cash ISA

-With these accounts, you need to give notice to withdraw money from your account or you will be penalised - either through loss of interest or potentially a charge.
-The required notice period could be up to 180 days.
-But rates are generally higher than with easy-access cash ISAs.
+With these accounts, you need to give notice to withdraw money from your account or you will be penalised - usually through loss of interest.
+The required notice period could be up to 180 days but rates can be higher than with easy access cash ISAs.

 Regular saver cash ISA